neurodevs/node-module-builder/README.md

 # node-module-builder
-Build a TypeScript + Node.js module with a test runner and VSCode integration
+Build a TypeScript + Node.js module with an automated test runner and VSCode integration